launchbynttdata/common-platform-documentation/platform/common-automation-framework/exclusive-services/java/aws/ecs/README.md

 ```
 This guide is not complete.
 You will need to manually update the following while updating on the additional development of the outstanding terraform modules.

-- Update Secrets in root account with ecs task execution role
-- Update KMS in root account with ecs task execution role
-- Update ECR in root account with ecs task execution role
 - create 8080 listener on `vpn-poc-nlb1` to `vpn-poc-nlb-albtg-privatelink2` target group
 - attach ECS LB to the `vpn-poc-nlb-albtg-privatelink2` TG.
 ```